Mesogenesis through the Ephemeral Dark Decay of Beauty: Possible Signals

 \section{Possible Signals}

 In this section we discuss possible signals for this mechanism beyond LHC searches for color-triplet scalars.
-We focus instead on signals for the dark sector, such as missing energy in $B$ meson decays, as well as long-range muonic forces arising from the ultralight scalar.
+We focus instead on signals for the dark sector, such as displaced vertices, as well as long-range muonic forces arising from the ultralight scalar.
 Athough we will not discuss it here, another signal can come from the physics facilitating the annihilation of the symmetric population of DM.